zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

 Device Drivers and Devicetree
 *****************************

-* The :dtcompatible:`nxp,kinetis-pit` pit driver has changed it's compatible to :dtcompatible:`nxp,pit` and has been updated to support multiple channels.
+* The :dtcompatible:`nxp,kinetis-pit` pit driver has changed its compatible to :dtcompatible:`nxp,pit` and has been updated to support multiple channels.
   To configure the individual channels, you must add a child node with the compatible :dtcompatible:`nxp,pit-channel` and configure as below.